Knife Maker's Mark for Jay Fisher Knives

 What about this long waiting period?

 My waiting period is shorter than some makers, and longer than others.
 Please click here for a detailed description of why.
 It also depends on your knife.
-Because of my popularity, there is a large demand for my custom work, so a waiting period is expected.
+There is a large demand for my custom work, so a waiting period is expected.
 I know of makers who may put you on a seven to ten year wait!
 Orders can get hectic, so, you may have to wait a bit.
 It will be worth it, I guarantee it.
 Read more about waiting and see who you'd be waiting with and why on my "Where's my knife, Jay?" page here.

 Are there other fees or costs?